yjh0410/yolov2-yolov3_PyTorch/README.md

 - For data augmentation, I copy the augmentation codes from the https://github.com/amdegroot/ssd.pytorch which is a superb project reproducing the SSD.
 If anyone is interested in SSD, just clone it to learn !(Don't forget to star it !)

-My yolo-v2 got 75.2 mAP with 416 input and 77.2 mAP with 608 input on VOC2007 test, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
+My yolo-v2 got 75.2 mAP with 416 input size, lower than origin yolo-v2 that got 76.8% mAP with the same image size.
+With 608 input size, my yolo-v2 gets 77.2 mAP.
 This is maybe because that there are two tricks that didn't work:

 1. hi-res classifier